 The Neutrogena Hydro Boost Water Gel SPF 15* glides on just as easily as the regular Hydro Boost Water Gel.
 It leaves the skin with lightweight, non-greasy hydration.
 However, this iteration provides a slight SPF.

-This product is great for individuals that frequently work out at the gym or travel.
 The packaging is sleek. and easy to toss in a travel bag.
+Therefore, this product is great for individuals that frequently work out at the gym or travel.
 Also, I love that this product comes with a pump.

-I do find this product is pricey for what it is, so I recommend purchasing the Water Gel while it is on sale.
+Ultimately, this product is pricey for what it is.
+Therefore, I recommend purchasing the Water Gel while it is on sale.

-The CeraVe Moisturizing Cream is a holy grail drugstore moisturizer, particularly for those who are on or have recently been on Accutane or those who have extremely dry skin.
-This beloved body and face moisturizer is formulated with hyaluronic acid and ceramides, which restore moisture and act as a barrier to protect the skin.
+The CeraVe Moisturizing Cream is a holy grail drugstore moisturizer, particularly for anyone on acne medication, anyone with dry skin, or anyone that experiences eczema.
+Formulated with hyaluronic acid and ceramides, this cream helps to restore moisture and act as a barrier to protect the skin.

-The CeraVe Moisturizing Cream is noncomedogenic and fragrance-free.
-While this cream is too thick for my face, it is essential during the Winter.
-The non-greasy formula locks in moisture for 24-hours and leaves the skin feeling silky smooth.
-Given the rich, thick texture of the cream, I do not recommend this to individuals liveing in hot, humid climates all year long.
+Additionally, the CeraVe Moisturizing Cream is noncomedogenic and fragrance-free.
+While this cream is too thick for my face during the Summer months, it is essential during the Winter.
+Also, the non-greasy formula locks in moisture for 24-hours.
+This leaves the skin feeling silky smooth.
+Given the rich, thick texture of the cream, I do not recommend this to individuals living in hot, humid climates all year long.

-CeraVe sells many iterations of moisturizers, but this particular product is my favorite one.
+CeraVe sells many iterations of moisturizers.
+However, this particular product is my favorite.
 While the price tag is steep for the drugstore, this product is more than worth it.

 Burt’s Bees Fragrance-Free Body Lotion with Shea Butter & Vitamin E is a great alternative to the CeraVe Moisturizing Cream if you are Cruelty-Free.
-While the moisturizer is not as long-lasting as the CeraVe formula, this lotion is hypoallergenic and absorbs quickly into the skin.
+While the moisturizer is not as long-lasting as the CeraVe formula, this hypoallergenic lotion absorbs quickly into the skin.
 Moreover, the Burt’s Bees Body Lotion is a better option for individuals that live in more humid climates.
-The packaging is more sanitary since it is easily squeezed out of the tube.
+Additionally, the packaging is more sanitary since it is easily squeezed out of the tube.

 However, the Burt’s Bees Lotion is not scent-free.
 Is it formulated without fragrance?
 Yes.
 But is it scent-free?
 No.

-The moisturizer has a strong plastic, chemical smell.
+In fact, the moisturizer has a strong plastic, chemical smell.
 I am unsure whether this is being caused by the actual packaging or by product, itself.
 Either way, the smell is noticeable when rubbing the lotion onto the skin.
-That being said, the smell does not persist after application.
+That being said, the smell fades after initial application.

 This formula is great for individuals with oily skin.
 It won’t clog the pores, cause breakouts, or leave the skin looking or feeling greasy.